xjlin0/attendees32/README.md

 * start server by `docker-compose -f production.yml up -d`
 * enter Django shell by `docker-compose -f production.yml run django python manage.py shell`
 * go to Django admin to add the first organization and all groups to the first user (superuser) at http://<<your domain name>>:8008/<ADMIN_URL>/users/user/
+* if using proxy on apache, please set `ProxyPreserveHost on` to pass host header in requests, so that the email links will have the correct domain name.
 * For keeping the site surviving reboot, add starting of the Django upon system reboot, such as `sudo su user_name sh -c 'sleep 99 && cd ~user_name/repo_dir && docker-compose -f production.yml up -d' >> /tmp/attendee_startup.log` (need work)
 </details>